Undecided? We have just the program for you!

 But academics are just the beginning.
 Your journey of discovery can also include:

-- clinical experiences in a variety of health care settings, from our own Sargent College clinical centers to an international network of affiliations.
-Clinical experience can start as early as freshman year.
+- clinical experiences in a variety of health care settings, from our own Sargent College Clinical Education Centers to an international network of affiliations.
+Clinical experience can start as early as your first year.
 Besides your own direct involvement, you can schedule observation hours at various clinics.

 - perspective and advice from upperclassmen.
 To get an insider’s view of the department you’re considering, meet face-to-face with a student Dean’s Host.
 Also, take advantage of the Boston University Alumni Association’s Career Advisory Network that lets you contact BU alums with different majors and careers who want to help undecided students find their way.